tusharxsharma/Discord-Scrim/README.md

 # DiscordBot
 A Scrim BOT made for Dividing 10 Players in 2 Equal Teams
+## Work in Progress